Presented by: Hans Florine, World’s Fastest Rock Climber

 Attorney Moderator: William F. Ziprick, Esq. – Business Law Firm of William F. Ziprick (Inland Empire)

 Three experienced “deal friendly” legal counsel lead an interactive session covering a wide range of legal topics relating to California Business Brokers and their deals.
-Gain insights and perspectives, while also learning ways to avoid the ever-present potential land minds and challenges which often lie hidden in the transaction landscape.
+Gain insights and perspectives, while also learning ways to avoid the ever-present potential land mines and challenges which often lie hidden in the transaction landscape.
 The attorneys will also discuss “war stories” to illustrate “do’s” and “don’ts” for a Broker as you work toward a successful closing.
 A major focus of the session will be the attorneys addressing your questions and concerns, so be sure to bring your tough questions for the chance to “stump” the attorneys!

 Attorney Thomas D. Georgianna is the Managing Attorney of the Civil Litigation and Chapter 11 Bankruptcy Division of Boyd Law.
 He practices in the area of general business litigation and commercial arbitration.
 Attorney Georgianna is a graduate of the Brooklyn Law School (J.D.
 2001)

 Attorney Romin P. Thomson, Shareholder at Sweeney, Mason, Wilson, Bosomworth, has been representing businesses in the Silicon Valley since obtaining his law degree from the Santa Clara University School of Law in 1997.
-He regularly assists clients with capital transaction, mergers and acquisitions, securities law issues, intellectual property issues, and general corporate matters.
+He regularly assists clients with capital transaction, mergers and acquisitions, securities law issues, intellectual property issues and general corporate matters.

-Attorney William F. Ziprick’s practice focuses on representing clients in business sales and purchases, contract negotiations, real estate transactions, and counseling both for-profit and non-profit business entities.
+Attorney William F. Ziprick’s practice focuses on representing clients in business sales and purchases, contract negotiations, real estate transactions and counseling both for-profit and non-profit business entities.
 Attorney Ziprick is a graduate of the UCLA School of Law (1980).

 3 Key Strategies to Win More Business in 2019